Ask and you shall receive!

 - Add in the cinnamon sticks and remove the pan from the heat.
 Allow the syrup to cool to room temperature.
 The cinnamon sticks will steep in the syrup as it cools.

 - Store in an airtight container in the fridge and use as needed.
-Syrup will keep in the week for about a week.
+Syrup will keep in the fridge for about a week.

 For the Cinnamon Sugar: